joshrap67/LiteWeight/api/README.md

 ## Deployment

+Can't be bothered to do proper CI/CD at the moment considering the app is not used by anyone other than me, and also because I update it like once a year.
+The below steps can be followed to publish or the publish powershell script can be executed.

 To deploy a new docker image to Google Cloud run the following commands in the root of the API directory (same hierarchy as the Dockerfile)

 `docker build -t us-east1-docker.pkg.dev/liteweight-faa1a/liteweight-api/api-image .`